protobufjs/protobuf.js/README.md

 ## Performance

+Both protobuf.js reflection and static modes execute specialized encoder and decoder functions generated for each message type instead of a generic descriptor-walking interpreter.

 The repository includes a small benchmark for the bundled fixture in [`bench/`](./bench/).
 It compares protobuf.js reflection and static code against native `JSON.stringify`/`JSON.parse` and [google-protobuf](https://www.npmjs.com/package/google-protobuf).
 Results depend on hardware, Node.js version, and the message shape, so they should be treated as indicative rather than absolute.

 One run on an AMD Ryzen 9 9950X3D with Node.js 24.13.0 and google-protobuf 4.0.2 produced: